adams85/po/README.md

  -  *POCatalog.GetTranslation(POKey key)* returns the default translation: *msgstr* for a singular entry and *msgstr[0]* for a plural entry, respectively.
  -  *POCatalog.GetTranslation(POKey key, int count)* returns the plural form translation corresponding the *count* argument.
 In the case of singular entries *count* is ignored and *msgstr* is returned always.
 In the case of plural entries, *count* is mapped to the corresponding index using the *POCatalog.PluralFormSelector* expression and *msgstr[index]* is returned.
 (The index is adjusted to the actual count of translations so no exception is thrown even if the index were out of bounds.)
+ -  When using the *Minimal* build,  plural form selection is not available and thus the first translation is always returned even for plural entries.

 ### Real-world application